 • Xenograft – Bone from bovine (cow) bone.
 A xenograft is perfectly safe and has been used successfully for many years.

 The most common reasons for bone grafting include:

 • Dental implants – Implants are the preferred replacement method for missing teeth.
 If the jawbone lacks the necessary quality or quantity of bone, bone grafting can strengthen and thicken the implant site.

 • Sinus lift – A sinus lift entails elevating the sinus membrane and grafting bone onto the sinus floor so that implants can be securely placed.

 • Ridge augmentation – The bone graft is used to fill in the ridge and make the jawbone a uniform shape.

-Please browse through our complete list of procedures for more information about periodontal plastic surgeries.
-If you have questions or would like to requests an appointment, please contact us today!
+If you have questions or would like to request an appointment, please contact us today!